-Decision fatigue can lead to poor choices, accidents, and unplanned injuries at the work-site, so how can it be avoided?
+Decision fatigue leads to poor choices, accidents, and unplanned injuries at the work site.
+So, how can decision fatigue be avoided?

 What is Decision Fatigue?